 2. Use the journalist’s tool: the inverted pyramid.

 Give the important facts first to grab your reader’s interest.
 Start with your greatest accomplishments and drill down from there.
 Sometimes your greatest accomplishment is obvious — an award, a big contract, solving an impossible problem.
 Often it’s less obvious though.
 It might be your longevity in a career most people burn out in within a few years or educational experience.

 Whatever it is, it should be relevant and interesting to your target market.

 3. Identify your audience.

-Keep in mind who will read your bio.
+Keep in mind who will read your work bio.
 Is your reader a corporate executive or a potential client?
 Or is your bio listed on a professional ad page?
 In each case, your bio should reflect what you want the specific audience to know about you.

 4. Use the third person; avoid the passive.

-Your bio should read as an objective statement about yourself.
+Your professional bio should read as an objective statement about yourself.
 Instead of writing, “I initiated and managed an extensive rebrand of Company X,” you should write, “ Ms. Jones initiated and managed an extensive rebrand of Company X.”